prasannaa-mb/Ecommerce-full-stack/README.md

     8. admin can view ordered products
     9. admin can change the status of a product (processing, shipped, delivered, etc.)
     10. FRONTEND URL: http://localhost:5173/
-    11. Project demo will be added soon...

-1. <b>Deployed on: (No longer available due to heroku free dyno plan has deprecated)</br> https://ecommerce-ak.herokuapp.com/
-2. raise a star to support me